The Most Expensive Car Parts to Replace: What You Need to Know

 8. Air Conditioning Compressor

-Average replacement cost: ~$500–$1,200Costs increase if additional components or refrigerant (Freon) are needed.
+Average replacement cost: ~$500–$1,200.
+Costs increase if additional components or refrigerant (Freon) are needed.
 AC repairs often become expensive because multiple parts may be affected when the compressor fails.

 7. Brake Lines

-Brake lines are critical to your vehicle’s ability to stop safely.
+Brake lines are critical for your vehicle’s ability to stop safely.
 They carry hydraulic brake fluid from the pedal to the braking system at each wheel.
 If a brake line leaks or fails, braking power is severely reduced—or lost entirely.

-Average replacement cost:Â ~$1,000Rust, corrosion, and road salt (especially in New England) are common causes of brake line failure.
+Average replacement cost: ~$1,000.
+Rust, corrosion, and road salt (especially in New England) are common causes of brake line failure.

 6. Head Gasket